 Surgery to address this condition may have incisions that look like a breast lift.
 However, the operation is a renovation of the breast more than a lift, designed to achieve a greater balance between remaining volume of breast tissue and skin and soft tissue support.

 Many women find that after implant removal where the implant weight and pressure have thinned the tissue, that some of the volume will return with time.

 Any foreign object in a body will stimulate the creation of a capsule.
 A capsule is a layer of scar tissue that often is described as pseudo-skin.
-It will occur around a pacemaker, implants of almost any type (breast, orthopedic, facial, neuro, spine, etc.).
+It will occur around and non-biologic implant, such as a pacemaker, implants of almost any type (breast, orthopedic, facial, neuro, spine, etc.).

-When breast implants are removed, the capsuled most often will not resolve (disappear).
-The lining can be found years later on re-operation, not due to a defect, but because there is not a signal for the tissue to remodel.
+When breast implants are removed, the capsules often will not resorb (disappear).
+The lining may be found years later on re-operation, not due to a defect, but because there is not a natural signal for the tissue to remodel.

 When capsules are surgically removed (capsular contracture surgery) with implant removal, the tissue has the best chance to heal back to pre-implant conditions.